 Low cost.
 High risk if not done carefully.

-Write down your seed phrase and store it with your estate documents - a will, a trust, or a letter of instruction held by your estate attorney.
-When you die, your executor or trustee follows the instructions to recover the wallet.
+Write down your seed phrase and store it with your estate documents - a will, a trust, or a letter of instruction held by your estate attorney (the lawyer who handles what happens to your assets after you die).
+When you die, the person who settles your estate follows your instructions to recover the wallet.

-This approach is simple and free, but it concentrates risk.
-Anyone who sees the seed phrase can take the Bitcoin.
-Your attorney, their staff, a court clerk during probate - any of them could access it.
-You can mitigate this by splitting the seed phrase across locations (first 12 words with the attorney, last 12 in a safe deposit box), but that adds complexity.
+This is simple and free, which is the appeal, but it puts all the risk in one place.
+Anyone who lays eyes on the seed phrase can take the Bitcoin: your attorney, their staff, a court clerk during probate.
+You can soften that by splitting the phrase across two locations (say, the first 12 words with the attorney and the last 12 in a safe deposit box), so no one person holds the whole thing, though that does add a few moving parts to keep track of.

 Pros